-Move up riaces the selected line before the line just above it.
+Search Searches will be performed on the name of the object and its various properties, unless you have specified in the preferences of the application that you would like to restrict this search to object names only.
+The Add button will be covered in the following section.
+Add Delete Select the IPsec VPN tunnel to be removed from the table and click on this button.
+Move up Places the selected line before the line just above it.
 Move down Places the selected line after the line just below it.
-Cut Cuts the selected line to paste it. Сору Copies the selected line to duplicate it.
-Paste Duplicates the selected line after it is copied. 💿 Show details To ease the configuration of the tunnel with a remote device (gateway or mobile client), click on this icon to view information on the IPsec policy: uctans • Summary: rule type, IKE version, peer, remote gateway, traffic endpoints (local network, remote network).
-Authentication: Mode/Type (Certificate/Pre-shared key) • Encryption profiles (phase 1 & 2): algorithms, Diffie-Hellman group, lifetime Search in logs When a name is assigned to the IPsec rule, clicking on this button will run a search by the name of the rule in the IPsec VPN log and show the results.
-Search in monitoring Clicking on this button will open the screen to monitor IPsec tunnels (Monitoring tab > Monitoring module > IPsec VPN tunnels).
+Cut Cuts the selected line to paste it.
+Copy Copies the selected line to duplicate it.
+Paste Duplicates the selected line after it is copied.
+Show To ease the configuration of the tunnel with a remote device (gateway or mobile client), click on this icon to view information on the IPsec policy: details Summary: rule type, IKE version, peer, remote gateway, traffic endpoints (local network, remote network).
+Authentication: Mode/Type (Certificate/Pre-shared key) Encryption profiles (phase 1 & 2): algorithms, Diffie-Hellman group, lifetime Search in logs When a name is assigned to the IPsec rule, clicking on this button will run a search by the name of the rule in the IPsec VPN log and show the results.
+Clicking on this button will open the screen to monitor IPsec tunnels (Monitoring tab > Search in Monitoring module > IPsec VPN tunnels). monitoring